Modern Slavery Act Statement

 EGL GROUP MODERN SLAVERY POSITION STATEMENT

-The EGL Group recognises the responsibility it shares with its suppliers to buy, manufacture and sell products in an ethical manner.
-The EGL Group want customers to be confident that the people who make their products are treated fairly with respect for basic human rights, they are kept safe and free from exploitation and that they are not exposed to unsafe working conditions.
+We recognise the responsibility we share with our suppliers to buy, manufacture and sell products in an ethical manner.
+We want customers to be confident that the people who make the products we sell are treated fairly with respect for basic human rights, they are kept safe and free from exploitation and that they are not exposed to unsafe working conditions.

-Modern Slavery is an abhorrent crime that exists in every part of the world, even the UK where it is estimated there could be as many as 136,000 people in Modern Slavery.
-Modern Slavery takes many forms including Human Trafficking, Bonded Labour and Sexual Exploitation.
-Forced Labour is the most common form of Modern Slavery in the UK.
+Modern Slavery is an abhorrent crime that exists in every part of the world, even the UK where it is estimated there could be as many as 122,000 people in Modern Slavery.
+Modern Slavery takes many forms including Human trafficking, Bonded Labour and Sexual Exploitation; however, Forced Labour is the most common form of Modern Slavery in the UK.

-The EGL Group strongly opposes any form of Modern Slavery and recognises its responsibility to not only understand the risks of Modern Slavery occurring in its business and in its supply chains but also to take practical steps to mitigate those risks.
+We strongly oppose any form of Modern Slavery and recognise our responsibility to not only understand the risks of Modern Slavery occurring in our business and our supply chains but also to take practical steps to mitigate those risks.

 Assessing Risk